Better Than Starbucks

 To those of you who have made donations, we give much thanks!
 We’re working on expanding our horizons with the primary goal being to eventually be able to pay contributors — and we now pay an honorarium to seven featured contributors each issue. — Vera Ignatowitsch

-A big thank you to all our supporters, including Lorna Davis, Christine Burbidge, Arthur Powers, Barbara Loots, Dave and Vicki Crocco, Tom Jardine, Janet McCann, Richard Wakefield, Richard Evans, Jane Greer, Barbara Lydecker Crane, Banqobile Virginia Dakamela, Mary Croy, and some of our editors.
+A big thank you to all our supporters, including Lorna Davis, Christine Burbidge, Arthur Powers, Barbara Loots, Dave and Vicki Crocco, Tom Jardine, Janet McCann, Richard Wakefield, Richard Evans, Jane Greer, Pete Mladinic, Barbara Lydecker Crane, Banqobile Virginia Dakamela, Mary Croy, John Riley, David Mallery, some of our editors, and all those who wish to remain anonymous.